 However, if you come on a sunny day, you can get a great view of the surrounding mountains, while also the sunlight will make the water look very vibrant.
 Actually, I have been to Tazawa Lake 3 times, and every time the colour of the water appeared to be different and impressive in its own way: in September I got to see light-blue water, in February it was turquoise, and finally, in April I saw a very saturated blue water.

-9. Exploring Mount Hachimantai
+7. Explore Mount Hachimantai

-Hachimantai is a 1613 m high volcanic mountain located in between Akita and Iwate prefectures.
+Hachimantai is a 1613m high volcanic mountain located in between Akita and Iwate prefectures.
 Its natural beauty and tourist-friendly infrastructure attract people during all seasons.
 It offers spectacular views of autumn foliage, great ski resorts in winter and early spring, and beautiful flowers in summer.

-Hachimantai is a good choice especially for those who love driving or not so enthusiastic about hiking.
+Hachimantai is a good choice especially for those who love driving or are not so enthusiastic about hiking.
 This is because you can literally drive though the whole mountain and get amazing views without even any attempt to hike.

 As I have already mentioned, the mountain can be easily accessed by car.
 If you drive from Akita Airport it will take roughly 2.5 hours.
 But if you don’t drive - no worries - there are regular buses that will take you there.
 More information and schedules can be found on the official website of Hachimantai.

-8. Exploring the Kakunodate Samurai District
+8. Explore the Kakunodate Samurai District

 Kakunodate is a tiny yet a very special town located in the city of Semboku.
 So what is so special about it?
 Kakunodate is basically a castle town and a samurai district which once housed around 80 samurai families.
 Unfortunately, not even ruins are left from the castle, though you can still climb a hill where the castle was located and get a nice view.
-But another treasure–samurai houses–still remains there and some of the houses are open for the public to see.
+But another treasure — samurai houses — still remains there and some of the houses are open for the public to see.
 Kakunodate also has various museums where you can learn more about the history of this place.

 Kakunodate is also very famous for its wonderful cherry blossom viewing spots, especially the 2km-long avenue of cherry trees along the Hinokinai River.
 Unfortunately, my trip to Kakunodate was arranged before the blossoms bloomed there, so I didn’t get to see Kakunodate's best offering.
 Nevertheless, I still enjoyed a wonderful atmosphere of this lovely and cozy town.
 Half of the sightseeing spots of Kakunodate, if not more, are free of change, and since the village is really small, you can easily walk through all of them.